Ilurusheshasai/Agentic-collaborative-learning/README.md

 ---

 ## 🎯 Why It Matters

-> “In modern classrooms, learning materials are only as effective as their currency and quality.”

 - **Quality Control**: Automated LLM evaluation enforces a consistent standard across all student submissions.
 - **Timely Feedback**: Near‑real‑time critique helps students correct gaps before misconceptions solidify.